-A long time ago here there lived six king's sons in a beautiful castle.
-They were so vain that they ordered a clock from a powerful wizard, to have six knights on horseback, so that everyone who saw the knights would think of them.
-Furthermore, the clock would only start running and the bell would only sound when the king's sons blew on their trumpets.
-They had promised the magician three bags of gold for it.
+They had promised the wizard three bags of gold for it.
 But when the clock was finished and they came to get it, they had spent so much money on nice clothes and good food, they only had one bag of gold left, and so could not pay him the money that was promised.
-The magician was very angry.
-"If you do not have enough money, then you should not have ordered such an expensive clock," he said.
-"Go away.
-I’ll sell that clock to someone else "And he slammed the door.

 He therefore thought up a very evil plan.
-Next day the magician said to Clever Tony "Tony, Tony, I must travel.
+Next day the wizard said to Clever Tony "Tony, Tony, I must travel.
 I'll have to see if I can find someone, uh, who wants to buy the Magic Clock.
-Here is the key to my room, see to it that nobody goes inside."
-“Not while I'm there," said Clever Tony, and he waved to the wizard until he disappeared behind a hill.
+Here is the key to my room, see to it that nobody goes inside".
+“Not while I'm here!" said Clever Tony, and he waved to the wizard until he disappeared behind a hill.

-Maybe one day the spell will lose its power and they will all come back to life, the king's sons will be released and can ride through the fields once more, and Clever Tony could become an honest man ... who knows, maybe it will happen. because yes, in fairy tales, anything is possible.
+Maybe one day the spell will lose its power and they will all come back to life, the king's sons will be released and can ride through the fields once more, and Clever Tony could become an honest man ... who knows, maybe it will happen.
+Because yes, in fairy tales, anything is possible.

 The translation in a handy PDF

 A compilation of all the translations of all the audio stories you may come across in the Efteling.